jimbobowl22/hub-linkbot/README.md

 Already added are many commands that can be used to manage the whitelist system and product creation.
 Here is a list of them:
 - `!createproduct` Creates a product.
 - `!deleteproduct` Deletes a product with its file.
+- `!forceunlink` Forcefully unlinks a selected Discord Account to your Registered User.
 - `!help` Displays all the bot's commands and information.
 - `!link` Links your Discord Account to your Registered User with a code generated from the Hub.
 - `!ping` Displays the information about the bot's latency.